HDR/DropPrevent-Sponge/README.md

 Permission  | Description
 ------------- | -------------
-dropprevent.restrict  | Players with this premission are unable to drop items.
+dropprevent.restrict  | Players with this permission are unable to drop items.

 ## Current Bugs